 "I think it's a great opportunity for growth that and we have this great upside in front of us," Khurram explained.
 "As the multitrillion-dollar Halal industry continues to grow in its own space and globalize, I think it is important that they harness the socially responsible funding mechanism, mechanisms of Islamic finance and strive to give holistic Halal solutions to faith-conscious clients.

 "We need more innovation, we need more solutions in this space.
 This is an open field for all banks, all partners to come in and play their role."
 (5)

-Islamic finance and sustainability
+Islamic sustainable finance and the IFSB initiatives